AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/notification-profiles.md

 1. Select the **Users** tab from the top navigation.

-1. If the federated ID already exists for the team member whom you want to add to a notification profile, located that user in the list and click it.
+1. If the federated ID already exists for the team member whom you want to add to a notification profile, locate that user in the list and click it.
 Otherwise skip to the section [Add New Users to Profiles.](#add-user)

 1. In the **Products** section of the user details window, click the ellipsis button and then select **Edit**.